CIO Median Tenure moves to 4 Years 4 Months

 CIOs who last more than 2 years in companies tend to remain in those jobs for a long time -- The implication is that CIOs need to hit the ground running and implement solutions that take less than 18 months, meet objectives, and are on target.

 Janco conducted this survey via telephone and e-mail.
-These results will be published in Janco’s 2013 Salary Survey which is due to be released in early in 2013.
+These results are published in Janco’s IT Salary Survey.

 CIO and CTO Role is Changing and Must Dos to be Successful